enio-ireland/enio/README.md

 > You should specify the following flags `--buildable` and/or `--publishable` when building new libraries.
 See [docs](https://nx.dev/more-concepts/buildable-and-publishable-libraries).

 > Libraries are shareable across libraries and applications.
 They can be imported from `@enio/mylib`.

 ---

+## Setup documentation automation

+Run `npm run create.docs` followed by the name of your project.
+This will automatically collect details of your project to produce technical documentation.
+See [documentation](https://www.npmjs.com/package/@twittwer/compodoc).

+---

+## Setup a delovepment environment

+Storybook is a development environment for UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.
+Run `npm run create.book`  followed by the name of your project.
+See [documentation](https://nx.dev/packages/storybook).

+Run `npm run serve.book` to build the environment to showcase the UI components in memory and serve it to a particular port for local development.

+Run `npm run build.book` to built a static site to demo and possibly deploy publicly to showcase the UI components in the frontend library.

+---